 As well as the many positive reasons for making a will, there is another, strong legal reason for doing so – to avoid intestacy.

 Intestacy occurs when someone dies without a will.
-This can be because:
+This can be because they have never made a will.
+Or it might be because:

-In the circumstances mentioned above where a will was made, the deceased person is treated as never having made a will at all.
+In such circumstances, the deceased person is treated as never having made a will at all.

 To avoid the problems of intestacy or partial intestacy, it is essential to make a will.
 As part of that, it is crucial to ensure that: